 Since telling key contacts is critical, be sure to include those who are sitting or recent directors and advisors for public, private or nonprofit organizations.
-Contacts who work directly with boards are beneficial too, like M&A attorneys, turnaround specialists, private equity investors/managers, accountants etc. If you don’t know anyone in these areas, start networking to meet people who are, as they are some of the most likely people to know about board openings.
+Contacts who work directly with boards are beneficial too, like M&A attorneys, turnaround specialists, private equity partners, accountants etc. If you don’t know anyone in these areas, start networking — such as within professional and alumni associations — to meet people who are, as they are some of the most likely people to know about board openings.

 Communicate with (and cultivate) your network regularly to let them know of your interest and stay top of mind when opportunities arise.

 Your appearance contributes to what people think about you even before meeting you, so present yourself in a style and manner that’s befitting of a corporate director.
 This is especially important if your “day job” is very casual, but you’re looking to network with board-involved people who operate in more formal business settings.

 Maximize impressions you make on or at meetings, networking events and conferences through sharp professional attire.
 Avoid outdated outfits that look worn or don’t fit quite right.
 When your clothes look good and fit well, you’ll appear and feel more confident, which is key both when meeting new people and during every step of a board search.

 Consider your headshot too, which people may see on your LinkedIn profile, bio or company website before meeting you.
 Look at your outfit, facial expression, body language and background — do they send the right message?